Suzan Frecon: Exhibitions

 Frecon's first solo exhibition at David Zwirner, New York was on view in the fall of 2010.
 On the occasion of the exhibition, a catalogue was published by Radius Books, Santa Fe, New Mexico.
 It features a text by art historian Joachim Pissarro as well as illustrations of her most recent large-scale oil paintings.

 Other major solo exhibitions include the Menil Collection, Houston, Texas (2008), Kunstmuseum Bern, Bern, Switzerland (2006 and 2008), and The Drawing Center, New York (2002).
 Recently, her work was the focus of another solo exhibition at David Zwirner, entitled oil paintings and sun.
 Her work has also been included in the Whitney Biennial at the Whitney Museum of American Art in 2000 and 2010.

 Frecon's works are represented in the permanent collections of prominent institutions, including the National Gallery of Art, Washington, D.C.; The Museum of Modern Art, New York; the Whitney Museum of American Art, New York; the Menil Collection, Houston; and the Fogg Museum in Cambridge, Massachusetts.

 Awards

 In 2001, she was awarded an individual support award from the Adolph and Esther Gottlieb Foundation.
 From 2004, she has been a member of the Elizabeth Foundation for the Arts studios in Manhattan.
+In 2022, she was inducted into the American Academy of Arts and Letters.
+In 2025, Frecon was awarded the Alexej von Jawlensky Prize by the state capital of Wiesbaden.
+The award ceremony will take place on the occasion of the 2027 exhibition associated with the prize at the Museum Wiesbaden.